Overview

 Underlying technical direction already implied

-Even without the old PRD, your snippets imply a lot of technical assumptions:
+Even without the old PRD, your snippets imply a lot of technical assumptions:- React-based app architecture

 - shadcn/ui component system